There are few sights more breathtaking and stunning to see than a blue roan horse.

 A blue roan is a horse that has a black base color with a mixture of white hairs evenly mixed across the body, which gives the “blue” appearance, while the head and legs remain a solid color, also black.

 Table Of Contents

 Blue Roan Genetics

 The genetic make-up of blue roans is as fascinating as it is complex, but before we dive into blue roan genetics, it’s important to note that sometimes there are horses that appear to be “roan” in their coloring, but they are not actually a true roan.

-- the horse is a grey, who’s color is still developing (grey horses are born a solid color and lighten over time, thus sometimes appearing as roan).
+- The horse is a grey, whose color is still developing (grey horses are born a solid color and lighten over time, thus sometimes appearing as roan).

 - In particular, the Rabicano color pattern is often mistaken for being a roan, as is the Sabino coloring.
 However, the Rabicano coloring has white hair mainly around the tail and flanks, unlike the roan where the white hairs are mixed evenly across the body.